openshift/enhancements/enhancements/local-storage/kubesan-csi-driver-integration-into-lvms.md

   - Include status of node-local VGs and any issues detected.

 3. **CSI Driver Status**:
-  - Provide status updates on the CSI drivers (both TopoLVM and Subprovisioner) deployed in the cluster.
+  - Provide status updates on the CSI drivers (both TopoLVM and KubeSAN) deployed in the cluster.
   - Include information on driver health, performance metrics, and any incidents.
-  - Ideally, subprovisioner implements Volume Health Monitoring CSI calls.
+  - Ideally, kubesan implements Volume Health Monitoring CSI calls.

 4. **Event Logging**:
   - Maintain detailed logs of all events related to VG management and CSI driver operations.